Deliver services

 Our Jigsaw services are based in communities across Ireland.

 We listen to a young person’s judgement of their own needs.
-A young person can access support from a Jigsaw clinician if they wish.
-Or, if required, we can supplement existing support from their friends, family and community.
+A young person can access support from a Jigsaw clinician or, if required, we can supplement existing support from their friends, family and community.

 Therapeutic support

 A key part of our Jigsaw services is our free therapeutic support to help young people cope with the mental health challenges they face.
-These can include anxiety, stress and sleep issues.
+These can include anxiety, stress, low mood and sleep issues.

 Through a series of sessions with a Jigsaw clinician, young people are encouraged to identify goals that are relevant to their lives.
 They are then supported in working towards these goals through problem solving, learning new skills and connecting with other services that might be able to help.